TL;DR

 Many small businesses depend more on local SEO than they know.
 Their Google Business Profiles, for example, can generate more leads than their website.
-Plumbers, roofers, and many trade gigs that often require an "emergency" intervention need to dominate the local search results in order to become relevant.
+Plumbers, roofers, and many other trades often require "emergency" interventions, so they need to dominate local search results to become relevant.

 But it's not just for these types of businesses—big fast-food chains like McDonald's need to have a different approach altogether.